leagaze/acneai-predictions/README.md

 - **"annotations"** is a list of dictionnaries, each element corresponding to one acne lesion.
 Basically, for each image, there are several annotations related.
 The different fields of each dictionnary are : annotation `id`, `image_id` which is the id in the of the source image in the **"images"** corresponding dictionnary, center `coordinates` and `radius` of the acne lesion on the image, and `severity` of the lesion.
 - **"info"** is a dictionnary containing information about this file : the predictions `version`, a brief `description`, the release `year`, and the names of the `contributors`.

-The file `draw_acne_from_json.py` is one example of how to plot te cicles of acne on the images.
+The file `draw_acne_from_json.py` is one example of how to plot the circles of acne on the images.